dthree/wat/editing.md

 ##### Basic: [item].md

-Every `function`, `method` and `property` of a language or library should have its own markdown.
+Every `function`, `method` and `property` of a language or library should have its own markdown file.
 As a general rule, these documents are *snippits* and should not exceed 24 lines.
 This matches the bottom line on terminal line heights: the user should not have to scroll his terminal to get the information needed.

 ##### Detail: [item].detail.md